-The Staff-Student Liaison Committee provides a formal means of communication and discussion between staff and students.
-The committee consists of student representatives from each year in the school/institute together with appropriate representation from staff within the school/institute.
+The Staff-Student Liaison Committee provides a formal means of communication and discussion between schools/institutes and its students.
+The committee consists of student representatives from each year with appropriate representation from staff within the school/institute.
 It is designed to respond to the needs of students, as well as act as a forum for discussing programme and module developments.
 Staff-Student Liaison Committees meet regularly throughout the year.
+We anticipate that the distance learning students will engage in this process through an on-line mediated discussion forum, i.e. an interactive message board where students can discuss topics and formulate views, and by direct email.

 Each school/institute operates a Learning and Teaching Committee, or equivalent, which advises the School/Institute Director of Taught Programmes on all matters relating to the delivery of taught programmes at school level including monitoring the application of relevant QM policies and reviewing all proposals for module and programme approval and amendment before submission to Taught Programmes Board.
-Distance learning student views will be incorporated in the committee's work through student surveys.